 NOTE - Motor substitutions can occur, always refer to the motor manufacturer nameplate for electrical information and wiring instructions.
+Three phase and alternate voltage motors are available as a special order.
 Housings and inlets made with stainless steel are also available - the last two-digit designation will be SS.